UKCloud/documentation/articles/hpc/hpc-ref-overview.md

 - Build hybrid cloud solutions optimised for both compute-intensive workloads or more traditional workloads

-- Integrate compute-intensive workloads with systems and datasets located on secure government networks (such as N3/HSCN, Janet and PSN)
+- Integrate compute-intensive workloads with systems and datasets located on secure government networks (such as HSCN, Janet and PSN)

 ## High Performance Compute features